An electrical engineering perspective on naturality in computational physics: Mathematical structures for discrete solvers

 To be able to model quantities related to geometric objects of different dimensions, we want to combine the (co)chains of different dimension in a single structure, a (co)chain complex on a topological space $\Omega$, a sequence of Abelian groups or modules.
 As is often desirable in continuum physics, dealing with (co)chains with coefficients in $\mathbb{R}$, the resulting spaces are vector spaces.

 Combining the information we have in the spaces of chains of different dimensions $C_i(\Omega)$ and the boundary operators $\partial$ acting as mappings between them, we obtain the sequence

-with $\partial \circ \partial = 0$, defining a {\bf chain complex} on $n$-dimensional $\Omega$, $C_x(\Omega)$.
-Dually, a {\bf cochain complex} on $\Omega$, $C^x(\Omega)$, is the sequence
+with $\partial \circ \partial = 0$, defining a {\bf chain complex} on $n$-dimensional $\Omega$, $C_*(\Omega)$.
+Dually, a {\bf cochain complex} on $\Omega$, $C^*(\Omega)$, is the sequence

 of cochain spaces of different dimensions $C^i(\Omega)$ with coboundary operators $\rmd$ between them.
 Again, $\rmd \circ \rmd = 0$.
 Such complexes are {\bf exact} if the images of the (co)boundaries match with the kernels of the following ones.
+The familiar Stokes' theorem \cite{Frankel} is a nondegenerate bilinear pairing between chains and cochains.

-A {\bf subcomplex of a chain complex}, or a {\bf chain subcomplex} of $C_x(\Omega)$ is a chain complex $\kappa_x(\Omega)$ consisting of spaces $\kappa_p(\Omega) \subset C_p(\Omega)$ with $\partial \kappa_{p+1}(\Omega) \subset \kappa_{p}(\Omega)$ \citep{Naber}.
-Similarly, a {\bf cochain subcomplex} $\kappa^x(\Omega)$ of $C^x(\Omega)$ consists of spaces $\kappa^p(\Omega) \subset C^p(\Omega)$ with $\rmd \kappa^p(\Omega) \subset \kappa^{p+1}(\Omega)$.
+A {\bf subcomplex of a chain complex}, or a {\bf chain subcomplex} of $C_*(\Omega)$ is a chain complex $\kappa_*(\Omega)$ consisting of spaces $\kappa_p(\Omega) \subset C_p(\Omega)$ with $\partial \kappa_{p+1}(\Omega) \subset \kappa_{p}(\Omega)$ \citep{Naber}.
+Similarly, a {\bf cochain subcomplex} $\kappa^*(\Omega)$ of $C^*(\Omega)$ consists of spaces $\kappa^p(\Omega) \subset C^p(\Omega)$ with $\rmd \kappa^p(\Omega) \subset \kappa^{p+1}(\Omega)$.
 Note that a finite (co)chain complex arising from a cellular mesh complex on $\Omega$ is a subcomplex of the infinite-dimensional (co)chain complex on $\Omega$.